Williamx/oauth2-django/README.md

+ESQUELETO
+===
-Oauth2 com DJANGO e REST FRAMEWORK.
+Implementacao do Oauth2 no DJANGO e REST FRAMEWORK.
---ESQUELETO--